Candelária massacre: Background

 The Candelária Church is a famous historic Roman Catholic church in central Rio de Janeiro, Brazil.
 The church itself and the buildings around it in Pius X Square became known as a popular location for possibly hundreds of Rio de Janeiro's street children to form a makeshift home at night.
 The church's personnel provides food, shelter, education and religious advice to as many of these children as possible.
 Many of the homeless children are involved with the illegal drug trade and prostitution, and because many of these children also live around the church during the day, police keep a constant watch on the church's surroundings.
 In the early 1990s, the area around the Candelária Church developed a high crime rate as street children increasingly began to commit criminal activities such as pickpocketing and robbery.

 Massacre

 According to survivors, on the morning of July 22, 1993, the day before the massacre, a group of children threw stones at police cars.
 As the children from the Candelária Church area were usually only given warnings by policemen, the young perpetrators left without worrying too much about the threat.
 At midnight, several Chevrolet Chevette cars with covered license plates came to a halt in front of the Candelária Church, and the occupants began shooting at the group of roughly seventy street children sleeping in the vicinity of the church.

+Subsequently, in the investigations, it was found that the shots were fired by militiamen, that used the square around the church as a selling point for drugs.
+As a result, six children and teenagers died and several other children and teenagers got injured.

-List of those killed
+List of fatal victims

+The names of the eight victims are inscribed in a wooden cross, erected in the garden across the church: